-Because Fabry disease affects several organ systems, morbidity and mortality are related to the combined effects of kidney failure, heart failure and stroke.
+Because Fabry disease affects several organ systems, morbidity and mortality are related to kidney failure, heart failure, and stroke.

 The stroke rate is reportedly 10-24%.
-However, this rate may be an overestimate, since the data come from tertiary referral centers.
+However, this rate may be overestimated since the data come from tertiary referral centers.

-About 70% of cerebral infarcts are found in the vertebrobasilar circulation; most of the rest involves the perforating arteries in the anterior circulation.
+About 70% of cerebral infarcts are found in the vertebrobasilar circulation; most of the rest involve the perforating arteries in the anterior circulation.
 Intracranial hemorrhage is rare.

 Recurrence of cerebrovascular events is common, and the burden of injury (radiologically measured) increases with advancing age.

-Proteinuria and progressive renal failure are the result of the accumulation of glycosphingolipids in the glomeruli and renal tubules.
+Proteinuria and progressive renal failure result from the accumulation of glycosphingolipids in the glomeruli and renal tubules.

-Death, as a result of kidney failure, heart failure or stroke, commonly occurs in the fourth or fifth decade of life.
+Death due to kidney failure, heart failure, or stroke commonly occurs in the fourth or fifth decade of life.